 It is important that this appliance is serviced at least once a year by a GAS SAFE registered gas installer (in G.B.) and that during the service the fire is removed from the fire opening and the flue pipe visually checked for debris or blockages which must be removed.
-We recommend that during the annual service, replacement of the Oxypilot is carried out.
+During the annual service, replacement of the Oxypilot must be carried out.
 These are conditions of the manufacturers guarantee.
-After installation or during servicing a spillage test must always be carried out.
+After installation or during servicing a spillage test must always be completed.
 Rubbish of any type must NEVER be thrown onto the fuel-bed, this could affect safe operation and damage the fire.